BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

 annotation and merging of the clusters in those final biological labels.

-*My favorites for annotation are the violin plots, dimensionality reduction plots, and heatmaps* (using the defaults for both algorithms on the sample FCS data.
-Note how the violin plots are HUGE, and typically require some zooming in to see the details, but that excellent level of details is why they are so useful):
+*My favorites for annotation are the violin plots, dimensionality reduction plots, and heatmaps* (Note how the violin plots are HUGE, and typically require some zooming in to see the details, but that excellent level of details is why they are so useful):